Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 You can think of that vertical pipe on the right as working like a mini-weir or the U-bend beneath a kitchen sink.

 The bath is the single largest container in the Philipson structure.
-It turned rainwater and - presumably 'bio-waste' - into a shallow, artificial marsh.
+Apparently, it turned water and - presumably 'bio-waste' - into a shallow, artificial marsh.
 Marshes produce lighter-than-air hydrogen, helium and methane gases.

-In the Philipson mausoleum they collected under the dome at the top of the structure.
+In the Philipson mausoleum the gasses would have collected under the dome at the top of the structure.

-Like some other mausuleums, Dartrey's internal decor focuses on flying and 'ascension'.
+Like some other mausoleums, Dartrey's internal decor focuses on flying and 'ascension'.

 Michelin's presence at the 1909 Parish Air Show offers more clues to this forgotten complex of technologies.

-Rubber balloons were often made from a mix of rubber latex and mistletoe juice.
+Rubber balloons were often made from a mix of rubber latex and mistletoe juice (called bird-lime).

 From Forty Years of a Sportsman's Life, Claude Champion de Crespigny, 1910, p134: